rindybell/Y15-2015/README.md

 # MWE annotations on OntoNotes

-We provide users with MWE annnotations on OntoNotes 938,688 tokens (include a linefeed), which is based on following the paper: An Efficient Annotation for Phrasal Verbs using Dependency Information [1].
+We provide users with MWE annnotations on OntoNotes - 938,688 tokens (include a linefeed), which is based on the following paper: An Efficient Annotation for Phrasal Verbs using Dependency Information [1].

 We provide MWE annotations with two type formats: